BenjaminAnding/ENGL365PROJ4/_classPages/MATH301.markdown

 # Prereq:
 MATH 270 or MATH 272 with a grade of “C” or better.

 # Description:
+Integration, applications and modeling, infinite series.
+Graphing calculator required.

+# Summary:
 Calculus II is Calc I turned up to 11.

 # Difficulty:  7/10